ergo-services/ergo/README.md

 ### Commercial support

-please, visit https://ergo.services for more information
+please, contact ceo@ergo.services for more information